Last Updated: August 8, 2020

-It doesn't have anything to do with the police, but it has everything to do with a city's general powers under state constitutions to do what they think is necessary for general health, safety, and welfare.
+Police power in this sense doesn't have anything to do with the police, but it has everything to do with a city's general powers under state constitutions to do what they think is necessary for general health, safety, and welfare of the people.

 The most common instance of rezoning is when a property owner, or would-be purchaser of land, requests a more advantageous classification.

 In many locations this is called a rezoning petition.
-Again, it's not a petition in the sense you probably are considering, but it's a formal request.
+Again, it's not a petition in the sense of arguing for a point of view, but think of it as an application

 However, you are asking does the city have the right to initiate a rezoning, whether or not you as the property owner agree with or want the rezoning.
 The answer is yes.